ACCLAB/DABEST-Matlab/README.md

 ### 5. Merged groups

-When two groups of data needed to be combined and compared to a third group, running `contrastplot('MultipleGroups_sample.csv','mergeGroups')` will generate a *merged groups* plot.
+When two groups of data are needed to be combined and compared to a third group, running `contrastplot('MultipleGroups_sample.csv','mergeGroups')` will generate a *merged groups* plot.

 ![](https://github.com/ttumkaya/ContrastPlot_MATLAB/blob/master/ExampleData/MergedGroups/MergedGroups.png)